hex108/leetcode/NOTES.md

 e.g. Two Sum; Longest Consecutive Sequence.

+## How to write correct program
+Please refer to the book <<Programming Pearls>> Part I Column 4(Writing Correct Programs).
+Then you could understand how to set/compare low and high in quick sort and binary search algorithm.

 ## Tricks
 ### Fast and slow pointer
 Currently, it has been used in rotating list and checking whether a chain list is a loop, e.g. Rotate List; Remove Nth Node From End Of List.